-Physiological changes
+Physiological Changes

-Consistent with known physiological effects, ketamine caused increased heart rate, blood pressure, and respiratory volume per unit time, but no change in end-tidal ${\rm CO_2}$ (Figure 1).
-The time course of the ketamine-induced increase in heart rate was significantly correlated with the ketamine GV signal model (r=0.96, p<0.0001).
+Consistent with known physiological effects, ketamine caused increased heart rate, blood pressure, and respiratory volume per unit time (RVT), but no change in end-tidal CO_2 (Fig. 1).
+The time course of the ketamine-induced increase in heart rate was significantly correlated with the ketamine GV signal model (r = 0.96, p < .0001).

-Pseudo-block phMRI analysis
+Pseudo-block phMRI Analysis

-Replication of the pseudo-block analysis used by Deakin et al. (2008) produced comparable results, with increases in BOLD signal in the ACC, paracingulate gyrus, frontal pole, supplementary motor cortex, precuneus, lateral occipital cortex, occipital pole and thalamus and decreases in the sgACC, medial frontal cortex and the right postcentral gyrus (Figure 2(a)).
-BOLD signal changes from three regions of interest displayed different time courses
+Replication of the pseudo-block analysis used by Deakin et al. (2008) produced comparable results, with increases in BOLD signal in the anterior cingulate cortex (ACC), paracingulate gyrus, frontal pole, supplementary motor cortex, precuneus, lateral occipital cortex, occipital pole, and thalamus and decreases in the sgACC, medial frontal cortex, and the right postcentral gyrus (Fig. 2a).
+BOLD signal changes from three regions of interest (ROIs) displayed different time courses.

 With the addition of the six standard motion regressors to the original analysis, the BOLD signal increases remained largely unchanged from the original analysis.
-However, the decreases in BOLD signal in the sgACC, medial frontal cortex and right postcentral gyrus were no longer detected (Figure 2(b)).
-When this analysis was repeated with simulated motion regressors, BOLD signal decreases in the sgACC, medial frontal cortex, and right postcentral gyrus were detected (Figure S1).
+However, the decreases in BOLD signal in the sgACC, medial frontal cortex, and right postcentral gyrus were no longer detected (Fig. 2b).
+When this analysis was repeated with simulated motion regressors, BOLD signal decreases in the sgACC, medial frontal cortex, and right postcentral gyrus were detected (Fig. S1).